kodethon/Problem-Adapter/README.md

 ## Description

-A tool to convert single file python programs to a driver program, stub code, and test cases.
+A tool to convert single file python programs to a driver, stub code, solution, and test cases.
+These individual components make up a Kodethon problem.
+This repository also provides a script to optionally upload the problem to Kodethon's problem library.

 ## Program Format